gigatexal/lunarvim-docker/README.md

 - docker
 - make

+how to build and run:
-clone repo and run make build or make build-and-run
+- clone repo and run make build or make build-and-run